 School also has a Pastoral Manager, Mrs Lisa Brealey.
 She is an ideal first point of contact if you require advice regarding specialist support or outside agencies.
-Mrs Brealey will be able to signpost you in the direction of a variety of support agencies or will be happy to liaise with outside agencies on your behalf where possible.
+Mrs Brealey will be able to signpost you in the direction of a variety of support agencies including those that support the mental health of pupils.
+She is happy to liaise with outside agencies on your behalf where possible.
 School believes strongly in working in partnership with parents and we are only too happy to help to make this an area that is as straight forward as we can for your peace of mind.